 -

-Production of engine parts: Additive manufacturing can also be used to produce a variety of engine parts, such as turbine blades, nozzles, and other specialized components.
+Production of engine parts: Additive manufacturing can also be used to produce a variety of engine parts, such as Turbine blades, nozzles, and other specialized components.
 Additive manufacturing allows for the production of these parts with a high degree of accuracy and precision, and can enable the production of complex shapes and structures that might not be possible using traditional manufacturing methods.

 -